flagshipcompany/shopify-app-public/README.md

 * **Convert order on SmartShip**
 ![Convert Order](img/convert_order.png)
-Any online store order that was processed via the SmartShip App using a standard or flat rate must be sent to the SmartShip System website to select your choice of service, courier rate and to complete your shipment.
+Any online store order that was processed via the Flagship for Shopify App using a standard or flat rate must be sent to the SmartShip System website to select your choice of service, courier rate and to complete your shipment.
-**Note**: you will not be charged for completing this action on the SmartShip App.
+**Note**: you will not be charged for completing this action on the Flagship for Shopify App.
 However, when you complete your order and dispatch it through the SmartShip System website you will be charged for this order.

 * **Dispatch Order to SmartShip**
 ![Dispatch Order](img/dispatch_order.png)
-Any online store order that was processed via the SmartShip App using live courier rates can be immediately dispatched to the SmartShip System website by pressing the **Dispatch Order to SmartShip** button.
+Any online store order that was processed via the Flagship for Shopify App using live courier rates can be immediately dispatched to the SmartShip System website by pressing the **Dispatch Order to SmartShip** button.
 This will automatically create the necessary documents you need to send the shipment to your customer, such as the shipping labels and the commercial invoices, if necessary.
 If your order has been fulfilled in your store's admin page, a prompt will appear asking you to confirm the dispatch.
 This extra step is for your benefit and ensures you do not dispatch an order that has already been sent out **or** so you do not get charged for an order that you do not plan on shipping.
-**Note**: By dispatching an order using the SmartShip App, you will be charged for the dispatched order on the SmartShip System website.
+**Note**: By dispatching an order using the Flagship for Shopify App, you will be charged for the dispatched order on the SmartShip System website.

 * **View on SmartShip**
 ![View On SmartShip](img/view_on_smartship.png)
 Allows you to either see the overview for your order or continue the quoting process on the SmartShip website.
 If your order was prequoted using the app, the link will bring you to the quote page for your order on the SmartShip site.
 If the order was dispatched using the app, then the link will be the same, but will instead take you to the shipment overview page for the order on the SmartShip site.

 ### SmartShip Prepared Orders
-This allows you to see all the orders you have dispatched using the SmartShip app and website.
+This allows you to see all the orders you have dispatched using the Flagship for Shopify app and website.
 ![Shipments Page](img/shipments.png)

 * **Order Number**